 León is hot.
 We’ve started saying “León hot” instead of “Africa hot”.
-It has not have much colonial beauty to speak of.
+It may not have much colonial beauty to speak of.
 Much of the food leaves a lot to be desired.
 But what León lacks in obvious charms it makes up for in sheer authenticity, which is why it became our favorite city in Nicaragua.

 First impressions of our favorite city in Nicaragua